-For a closed, bounded region $\mathcal{D}$ of the 2D plane, with the Euclidean distance function, with n distinct sample points $p_i$ , we know that:
+For a closed, bounded region \mathcal{D} of the 2D plane, with the Euclidean distance function, with n distinct sample points p_i , we know that:

-- to each $g_i$ there corresponds a Voronoi region $V_i$ ; - the union of the $V_i$ is the region $\mathcal{D}$ - the interiors of distinct Voronoi regions have no intersection; - for generator near the boundary, the boundary of $V_i$ may include part of the boundary, but the remainder of the boundary is polygonal; - ullet away from the boundary, each $V_i$ is a convex polygon;
+- to each p_i there corresponds a Voronoi region V_i ; - the union of the V_i is the region \mathcal{D} - the interiors of distinct Voronoi regions have no intersection; - If p_i is near the boundary, the boundary of V_i may include part of the (curved?) boundary, but the remainder of the boundary is polygonal; - away from the boundary, each V_i is convex;

-We can say that two sample points $p_i$ and $p_j$ are "connected" if their corresponding regions $V_i$ and $V_j$ share a boundary of positive length.
+We can say that two sample points p_i and p_j are "connected" if their corresponding regions V_i and V_j share a boundary of positive length.
 (Common boundaries of zero length are exceptional, but can be handled.)